 - “ “ quotation marks must be used for phrases

-- ( ) parentheses are used to define logic between operators
+- ( ) parentheses are used to group alternative terms

-- * asterisk can be as a wildcard to capture different permutations of a word (e.g. “apple orchard*” gets us singular and plural forms).
+- * asterisk can be as a wildcard to capture different beginnings and ends of a word (e.g. “apple orchard*” gets us singular and plural forms such as "apple orchards").

 Above we introduced you to Boolean search and the most basic set of operators (AND, OR, NOT).
 Meltwater offers additional operators and syntax that can further refine your searches.
 We’ll cover that in article 2.